 The Stonecutters Bridge constituting a major part of Route 8 between Tsing Yi and Cheung Sha Wan, has a very distinctive feature derived from its unique design.
 While looking up from underneath the bridge, the bridge frame has a striking resemblance to film negatives in the shape of boxes that are usually seen on them.
-The said design when clicked or observed in the backdrop of a clear blue sky is a fulfilling experience.

 Compare quotes from upto 3 travel agents for free